gijskoning/ReproducingCURL/docs/index.md

 ![freeze_encoder](images/freezed_encoder_steps.png) ![freeze_encoder_minutes](images/freezed_encoder_minutes.png)\
 *Figure 8: (left) Encoder frozen at timestep 400k. (right) Encoder frozen at timestep 400k with x axis visualized in training time in minutes.*
 ## Conclusion
 We experimented with the CURL and baseline algorithm SAC+AE and compared the performances on the DCS Cartpole environment.
-Sadly the full batch size of 512 could not be used but we could show the difference with the lower batch size of 256.\
+The full batch size of 512 could not be used but we could show the difference with the lower batch size of 256.\
 CURL and the SAC+AE actually produced very similar results for the first 500k timesteps.
 The reason that the paper performs better than that we showed can be explained by the difference in batch size.\
 Next to the testing the sample efficiency we compared the algorithms with different replay buffer sizes and showed that CURL performs better with a bigger replay buffer.\
 At last we analyzed the encoder by visualizing the featuremaps and found that freezing the encoder when the contrastive loss is low improved the training time and maintain the same performance.